Energinet-DataHub/energy-origin/doc/architecture/adr/0028-Wallet-Proxy.md

 * Merge hells, when wallet changes in main repository.
 * Might get out of sync with API endpoints and wallets wouldn't work with other wallet systems.

-Make auhtorization proxy for wallet:
+Make authorization proxy for wallet:

-Make a new subsystem to protect wallet behind as a proxy having custmo logic.
+Make a new subsystem to protect wallet behind as a proxy having custom logic.

 Pro:
 * Avoid merge hell.